 I spend my summers camping, traveling and going to the beach with my kids, but if I didn’t I might do one of these:

-The IISME Summer Fellowship Program places San Francisco Bay Area teachers into summer fellowships with Bay Area technology companies.
-There is an $8,200 stipend.
+The Ignited Summer Fellowship Program places San Francisco Bay Area teachers into summer fellowships with Bay Area technology companies.
+There is a stipend of $7000 – $9000.

 Stanford University’s Office of Science Outreach and Lawrence Berkeley Labs have paid summer research fellowships for teachers.